Hi there!

 Oh and did I mention I like mathematics.
 I love having tools to model real world problems, and solve them precisely.
 But I don’t plan on pursuing maths academically, high school maths was enough fun for me.

 The first language I learned was Python.
-At the time, I was learning a solution to a type of word problem that used the guess and check method (this was before we learned algebra).
-So, the first program I made solved this type of word problem by getting values from the user, and trying a few estimates to see if the answer is right.
-After this, I created a few more programs with Python, for example one program randomly generates test questions for me to practise using a soroban.
+At the time, I was learning to use the guess and check method to solve a specific type of word problem (this was before we learned algebra).
+So, the first program I made solved this type of word problem by getting the given values from the user, trying a few estimates, and printing out the answer.
+After this, I created a few more programs with Python.
+For example, I made a program that randomly generates test questions for me to practise using a soroban.

-I got an Arduino and Raspberry Pi the next year, and I really liked that I could control electronic devices in the real world using my code.
+I got an Arduino and Raspberry Pi the next year, and I really liked the idea of controlling electronic devices in the real world using code.
 But the programming really ramped up when I was 13.
-My dad had bought a course online for Flutter, and he wanted me to try and learn creating apps as well.
-After completing Secondary 1, I had a gap as I moved countries, and I thoroughly utilised this time to learn Flutter.
+My dad had bought a course online for Flutter, and he encouraged me to try out app development as well.
+After completing Secondary 1, I had a break of a few months as I moved countries, and I thoroughly utilised this time to learn Flutter.

 My approach to learning has always been hands-on.
 I do not have the patience to read tutorials or watch courses, I prefer to start a project and learn along the way.
 My first Flutter project was an app that logged blood pressure and stored it in Google Drive.
 You can have a look at BP Logger on GitHub.
-It taught me a lot about interfacing with APIs on the internet, setting up Google sign-in using Firebase, and creating useful UIs in Flutter.
-I also published a library, Drive Helper , to isolate the sign in and file read/write, and make it available to others.
+It taught me a lot about interfacing with APIs on the internet, setting up Google sign-in using Firebase, and creating functional and beautiful UIs in Flutter.
+I also published a library, Drive Helper, to isolate the sign in and file read/write, and make it available for others to use.